huangjiadidi/PUGAN/README.md

 y_pred_fake = D(x_fake.detach())

+# the hyper parameter prior, indicating the proportion of real data in the mixed data (you can change it such as increasing it during the training processes)
+prior = 0.3

-# calculating the D loss for PUGAN
+# calculating the D pu loss for standard GAN
 errD_real = BCE_stable(y_pred, y)
 errD_real_f = BCE_stable(y_pred,y2)
 errD_fake = BCE_stable(y_pred_fake, y2)